listman-io/docs/README.md

 | Cost |  Free |  $69 / per month / per SharePoint Instance |

 ### Note on Sharepoint Instance
+So what is SharePoint Instance?
 Let's assume that your root SharePoint site is accessible by the URL address (also known as `siteUrl`):

 ```sh
 https://listman.sharepoint.com/
 ```

 We will call that unique installation of SharePoint Server as **SharePoint Instance**.
 Your SharePoint Instance could have multiple sites and lists.
+So one Enterprise License lets you to archive or export data from any site/list on one SharePoint Instance.

 ### Get Your Free License Details